rpai9/neptune-map-generator/README.md

 # Neptune Map Generator
-This project generates a map of a galaxy with stars and wormholes based on configurable parameters.
+This project generates a map of a galaxy for the [Neptunes' Pride game](https://neptunespride4.appspot.com/) with stars and wormholes based on configurable parameters.
 The galaxy can be of different types: spiral, elliptical, or irregular.

 ## Project Structure